U19 World Cup: Kaif’s team in 2000, Kohli’s in 2008 and more – brief history of India's past finals

 2008: Champions

 This was the year that gave international cricket glimpses of Virat Kohli, Manish Pandey, Saurabh Tiwary, Siddharth Kaul, Shreevats Goswami and Iqbal Abdulla.
 In the final, they faced a South African side that boasted of JJ Smuts, Rilee Rossouw, Reeza Hendricks and their skipper Wayne Parnell.
 The Kohli-led side clinched a victory in a final in Kuala Lumpur reduced to a battle of nerves due to rain.
 Eventually, it was the Indian bowlers who stepped up and helped their team beat South African by a dozen runs.
-When Kohli lifted the trophy, little he could have known that he would become one of the biggest names in cricket in the coming years.
-Conversely, the well-deserved victory now remains his only ICC tournament trophy as captain.
+When Kohli lifted the trophy, it laid down an early milestone on his path to becoming one of the biggest names in cricket in the coming years.
+Incidentally, the well-deserved victory now remains his only ICC tournament trophy as captain.

 Brief scores: